 "A bill to amend title 10, United States Code, to prohibit the Department of Defense from selling, renting, or otherwise providing sexually explicit material to any individual."

-(In my opinion, the title alone tells everyone that it is the intention of this bill, to control the morals of one segment of our population, by restricting the sale and or distribution of certain types of media.
-Kind of sounds like censorship/and or social engineering to me.)
+(In my opinion; the title alone tells everyone that it is the intention of this bill, to control the morals of one segment of our population, by restricting the sale and or distribution of certain types of media/material.
+That certainly sounds like censorship/and or social engineering to me.)

 "Military Honor and Decency Act of 1996 - Prohibits:

 No debate: The bill was not acted on when introduced on the floor of the house of Representatives.
 No call for votes was made.
 The sponsors knew that this legislation would never pass an open vote on the floor.
 Instead, the bill was referred to the House Committee on National Security.
 National Security?
 What in the * @ $ % does the sale of Penthouse to PFC Smith have to do with National Security?
 Nothing at all.
 That's what.
 The bills sponsors knew what they were doing.
 This action was necessary to get the bill attached to some other defense related legislation at a future point.

 Previous attempt: The Reagan administration rejected a similar proposal several years ago, when a ban on the sale of Playboy, Penthouse, and Playgirl, among other magazines, was under discussion.
 "We believe that attempts to prohibit the sale of magazines in this category that are currently available through the military exchange services would raise serious constitutional and administrative problems," said Defense Department General Counsel H. Lawrence Garrett III at the time.